 Service Learning Projects

-Two substantial service learning projects (recommendation: about 20 hours of service each), to be completed by the Friday before Memorial Day of the 12th grade year (it is expected that these projects will be done in the later high school years—20 "exploratory" OFF campus hours must be completed before proposing a Project).
+Two substantial service learning projects (recommendation: about 20 hours of service each), to be completed by the Friday before Memorial Day of the 12th grade year.
+These projects are typically done in the later high school years, and only after 20 exploration hours are completed.

 - Entering 10th grade: Two Projects